AckerlyXu/heima/articles/virtual-machines/windows/sap-planning-guide.md

 - - -
 > ![Windows][Logo_Windows] Windows
 >
-> [How to attach a data disk in the Azure Portal][virtual-machines-windows-attach-disk-portal]
+> [How to attach a data disk in the Azure portal][virtual-machines-windows-attach-disk-portal]
 >
 > If disks are attached, you need to log in into the VM to open the Windows Disk Manager.
 If automount is not enabled as recommended in chapter [Setting automount for attached disks][planning-guide-5.5.3], the newly attached volume needs to be taken online and initialized.
 >